hastexo/ictfocus2015/markdown/learning.md

 ```

-It's just
-## Python, right?

-- Accesses the data store directly <!-- .element: class="fragment" -->
-- Uses the LMS's workers <!-- .element: class="fragment" -->

-Note: We wanted an easy way for course authors to upload their Heat template,
-and at least for now, that means uploading it to the course's data store, from
-which the XBlock will fetch it directly.

-Firing up a Heat stack takes a while, so we needed a way to do this
-assynchronously... and the LMS's workers were *right there*!
-So instead
-of installing a whole other task queue, we went with Celery. though it requires
-adding the hastexo-xblock to the LMS's installed apps.

 Connecting the
 ## browser
 to the
 ## lab environment

-... with GateOne! <!-- .element: class="fragment" -->

 Note: The last piece of the puzzle was finding a way to connect the course
 content, as displayed on a student's browser, to the lab environment that would